How Serious You Are Working From Home

 The good news is that this tactic makes the scammers incredibly transparent and easy to avoid.
 By asking for your money, they are “proving” that they do not have anything to offer you, because legitimate companies will not charge you any money to work for them.

 So, how do you prove you’re serious about working for a company that does offer legitimate work at home?
 It’s a little more complex than whipping out the credit card.
-Here are three ways to make telecommuting employers sit up and take notice:
+The key is to showcase your professionalism, preparedness, and genuine interest in the role and company.
+Here are effective ways to make telecommuting employers sit up and take notice:

-1) Make sure your resume and cover letter are in top form.
-If you’re not confident about your ability to write your own resume and cover letter, definitely pay a professional to do them for you.
+Your cover letter is your opportunity to tell your story and connect with the hiring manager.
+It should complement your resume, not just repeat it.
+Express your enthusiasm for the specific role and company.
+Research the company’s mission, values, and recent projects, and weave this knowledge into your letter, explaining why you are a good fit for their team and how your skills can contribute to their success.
+If you’re not confident in your writing abilities, definitely pay a professional to do them for you.
 A good cover letter can be all it takes to grab the attention of a hiring manager, while a targeted resume can accurately portray your skills and experience, which will result in getting that coveted interview.

 First-person shooters